 In short: During the first 5 days we will draw the figure of the crucified Christ with the hands and feet in different positions.
 We shall practise a professional approach to anatomy form-building, and investigate the main principles of drawing the human body with pencil and brush on thick paper and cardboard..

 This particular workshop suits both advanced students and beginners.
 Newcomers, at the very beginning of their path, will gain a professional approach to their work, and so save time and energy learning literacy instead of patterns.
 Please note, during this first session of “The Extended Icon Painting Workshop” we are not going to start and finish painting one icon from beginning to end, but we will draw the body of the crucified Christ, with the hands and feet in different positions.

 The full cost of both sessions of Extended Icon Painting Workshop is 1600 Australian dollars, or 800 for one session (we keep it the same as the last year for one session - 550 US dollars), it covers teaching and necessary tools and materials provided.

-The group is limited to 16 participants, students are accepted on a first-come first-served basis.
+The group is limited to 11 participants with one instructor and 16 with two, students are accepted on a first-come first-served basis.
 The registration payments are non-refundable, unless the workshop is canceled due to lack of participation.

 About the instructors: